RambunctiousCookie/MemberCheck-API-Pre-Billing-Tool/README.md

 # AppAML

-Backend functional; to complete frontend
+Backend functions tested; to complete frontend and connect